rieckpil/progmot/content/post/proofread-one-year-course-release.md

 ### Start Earlier

-I guess everybody has this learning after accomplishing something outside their comfort zone.
+I guess everybody has this learning curve after accomplishing something outside of their comfort zone.

-Seeing how _easy_ it was in retrospect makes us wonder why we did not start earlier.
+Seeing how _easy_ it was in retrospect makes me wonder why I did not start earlier.
 Most of my _fear_ when creating content on the Internet was what others think when they see it.

-When I created my blog and uploaded my first video on YouTube, I never actively showed anyone my project and let them naturally find out.
-I don't care at all what they think, except it's constructive feedback.
+When I created my blog and uploaded my first video on YouTube, I never actively showed anyone my project, and let them naturally find out.
+I don't care at all what they think, except if it's constructive feedback.

-As long as I'm having fun doing it and see the benefit for a greater audience, I'm happy.
+As long as I'm having fun doing it, and see the benefit for a greater audience, I'm happy.

-There's only one right timing for creating your first article, first YouTube video, or online course: Right now.
+There's only one good time for creating your first article, YouTube video, or online course: right now.

 ### Spend Less on Display Ads or Spent It Better